 Human Herpesvirus Infections

 You will receive 3 unit(s) of continuing education credit upon successful completion of this course.
-The registration fee is only $123.00
+The purchase price of this course is $123.00

 This course discusses the human herpesviruses (HHVs) and their adverse affects from cold sores to cancer, from trivial to debilitating, from self-limiting to lethal.
 A review of the research is presented with a focus on a relatively new anti-HHV medication - Viroxyn®.
 This is an exciting, new addition to the anti-HHV armamentarium: the first treatment system to capitalize on the topical, microbicidal approach in a field currently dominated by systemic, anti-DNA nucleosides.
 Your effective application of these treatments may help improve quality of live for your HSV-1 patients and their families.
 With this knowledge you may even save lives.